-As a developer, facial recognition and comparison is a new challenge you will face if you are developing an employee verification system, need to automate video editing, or provide secondary authentication for other applications.
-To solve this challenge, you could develop your own machine learning model, develop an API, and manage your own infrastructure.
+As a developer, you might face the challenge of facial recognition and comparison if you are developing an employee verification system, or need to automate video editing or provide secondary authentication for other applications.
+To solve this, you could develop your own machine learning model, develop an API, and manage your own infrastructure.
 This option is expensive, requires advanced knowledge, and is time intensive.

-Instead of taking the difficult route, you can use Amazon Rekognition, which can detect faces in an image or video, find facial landmarks such as the position of eyes, and detect emotions such as happy or sad in near real-time or in batches without management of infrastructure or modeling.
+An easier route is to use Amazon Rekognition, which can detect faces in an image or video, find facial landmarks such as the position of eyes, and detect emotions such as happy or sad in near-real time or in batches without management of infrastructure or modeling.

 In this tutorial, you will use Amazon Rekognition to analyze an image and then compare it to other images to see if the faces are the same.